-BBB is a two-tiered tournament, in which mentors judge the first round, and invited business professionals and professors judge in the final round.
-A guest from the partnering venture ( this year “Nongshim”) will also join the judging panel in the final round.
-Mentors will not be able to judge their mentee teams to ensure fairness.
+BBB is a two-tiered tournament, in which selected mentors judge the first round, and invited business professionals judge the final round.
+A guest from the partnering venture will also join the judging panel in the final round.
+Mentors will not judge their mentee teams to ensure fairness.

-In the final round, depending on invited judges' preference, above judging criteria may be used only as a guideline.
-In the final round, judges will discuss to determine the ranking after all "FIVE" presentations are over.
+Please note that, depending on the invited judges' preferences for the final round, the below judging criteria may be used only as a guideline.
+In the final round, judges will discuss to determine the ranking after all presentations are over.

 What is Judged?

-A PowerPoint (no Keynote, up to 10 minutes) presentation in English followed by a brief Q&A session will be judged.
+A PowerPoint presentation in English (up to 10 minutes) followed by a brief Q&A session will be judged.
 No written reports are required.
-There are no requirements on format, number of slides, and other specifics regarding the presentation (except for the time as mentioned above).
-For compatibility, it is strongly recommended that participants use PC (not Mac), when compiling the final presentation.
+There are no requirements on format, number of slides, and other specifics regarding the presentation (except for the time limit as mentioned above).
+For compatibility purposes, it is strongly recommended that participants use PC (not Mac), when compiling the final presentation.
+We also recommend submitting a .pdf file over other formats.
 Wharton Korea will not be held responsible for any flopping of the presentation.

-Judging criteria breaks down into five different categories: creativity, evidence, delivery, structure, and Q&A.
+Judging criteria breaks down into five different categories: delivery, structure, evidence, creativity, and Q&A.

-The delivery category measures the overall presentation performance of a team.
-Effective delivery, clear structure, and use of formal language will ensure a high score.
-Not all eight students have to present.
-However, the presentation must show all team members engaged in the presentation and the speakers confidently connecting with the audience.
+The delivery and structure categories measure the overall presentation performance of a team.
+We look for effective delivery, clear structure, and use of formal language.
+While every member does not need to present, the presentation must show all team members engaged in the presentation and the speakers confidently connecting with the audience.

-The evidence, creativity, and structure category measures the level of critical thinking of a team.
-A business solution that is fact-based, throughly researched, logically processed, and implementable yet creative will ensure a high score.
+The evidence and creativity categories measure the level of critical thinking of a team.
+We look for a business solution that is fact-based, thoroughly researched, logically coherent, and implementable yet creative.
 Because the case differs from year to year, specific criteria in the sections will also vary on the yearly basis.
-Some potential criteria include profitability, effectiveness, and so forth.
+Some potential criteria may include (but not limited to) profitability, feasibility, and uniqueness.

-The Q&A category judges a team’s overall professional attitude even after the presentation.
-It is crucial for the team to be prepared to answer any questions and defend their ideas during the Q&A section.
+The Q&A category evaluates a team’s overall professional attitude during and after the presentation.
+It is crucial for the team to be prepared to answer any questions and defend their ideas during the Q&A portion of the presentation.

-In addition to the judging criteria, outside factors may affect the team score.
+In addition to the above judging criteria, outside factors may affect the team's holistic evaluation.
 Punctuality matters throughout the competition.
 Timeliness is a sign of respect for everyone involved in BBB, including judges, mentors, and other participants.
-Each mentor will keep track of his/her team's overall timeliness and it may reflect on the scoring accordingly.
-Even though specific points are not assigned to professionalism, be aware that such attitude may work as a tiebreaker.
+Each mentor will keep track of his/her team's overall timeliness, and it may reflect on the evaluation accordingly.
+Professionalism and attitude may be used as criteria in a tiebreaker.